MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_3.md

 * Generating reports for data changes.

 All these things will be uncovered as we proceed with the discussion.
-To make the HC-SR04-specific discussions easier to find within the post, search for the heading **_SONAR SIDEBAR_**.
+Search for the heading _**SONAR SIDEBAR**_ to make the HC-SR04-specific discussions easier to find within the post.

 <!-- more -->